Fire Science Technology

 (2 contact hours)

-FIRE 1150 Firefighter Orientation (CTAG) 1 Credit
+FIRE 1150 Firefighter Orientation 1 Credit

 This course provides students with a basic orientation to fire service mission, standards, and firefighter personal protective equipment.
 Additionally, basic instruction is provided in the areas of incident management, fire behavior, ventilation, ladders, hose streams, entry, rescue, and overhaul.